premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-35. Can a constructor have different name than a Class name in Java?
+35. Can a constructor have different name than a Class name in Java?p1

   ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)